 This is my front porch.

 This is where I open my front door and get my mail and wave at random dog walkers on the street and sit on the front steps and talk to neighbors and hold the occasional yard sale.

 It’s a wonderful place.

-If you’ve been following along on the porch journey, you know we just painted the brick on the porch and the railings and steps and the surrounding foundation.
+A couple of years ago we painted the brick on the porch and the railings and steps and the surrounding foundation.
 It is one of the best decisions we ever made.
 After we painted the brick and we put everything back on the porch and it looked amazing.

 I came outside after the rain to smell the aftermath of the rainstorm and there were pools of RUST all over the corners of the porch.
 I guess it had rusted before, but I never noticed it because the unpainted brick soaked it up.